Product · Mid level · Updated July 2026

 PM impact has an attribution problem: engineers built it, designers shaped it, sales sold it.
 The way through is to claim decisions rather than deliverables.
 A kill call after discovery, a scope cut that protected a date, a re-prioritization that traded roadmap candy for retention work.
 Those belong to you in a way "we shipped" never will.

 The example resume does this on purpose: it includes a feature that died in discovery and what the freed squad did instead.
-Kill bullets read as more senior than launch bullets, because they show the thing PMs are actually paid for: judgment under uncertainty, exercised with someone else's money.
+Kill bullets read as more senior than launch bullets, because they show the thing PMs are actually paid for: judgment under uncertainty.

 Reading the job post like a PM